ELA Resources

 - tn.gov

-- Writing Rubrics and Anchor Papers- In order to prepare your students to be better writers and live up to state expectations, you must use the state writing rubrics.
+- Writing Rubrics and Anchor Papers: In order to prepare your students to be better writers and live up to state expectations, you must use the state writing rubrics.
 Anchor papers also help you and your students understand what each level of writing looks like.
-It's always good to have examples of each level posted in your room and to analyze the anchor papers with your class to understand why they represent the level.

 Assessment Resources:

-TN Ready Practice Tests and Item Samplers: Click here to access TN Ready practice tests and item samplers by grade level.
+- TN Ready Practice Tests and Item Samplers: Click to access TN Ready practice tests and item samplers by grade level.

 Other Resources:

-- Florida Center for Reading Research: FCRR offers free instructional resources for teachers K-5 (although many of the word studies would be appropriate for lower 6-8 readers) The centers are my favorite resources..
+- Florida Center for Reading Research: FCRR offers free instructional resources for teachers K-5.

-This Reading Mama has tips and links to free printables and posters that could be useful K-5 or to remediate skills with older students.
+- This Reading Mama: This site has tips and links to free printables and posters that could be useful K-5 or to remediate skills with older students.

 - Achieve the Core: Here you will find lessons, videos, and more to help you teach the Tennessee State Math and ELA Standards.